 An Example of Project-Based Learning

-Teams of Gamma & Delta students created model roller coasters that were submitted to a Six Flags contest.
+Teams of AHB Gamma & Middle School students created model roller coasters that were submitted to a Six Flags contest.
 This project required students to learn about force, motion, gravity, measurement, and other physical and mathematical concepts.
 The students then created brochures for their roller coasters, developing additional skills in persuasive writing, formatting, and graphic art.
 In order to show their work at a school-wide portfolio presentation event (“Portfolios on Parade”), they had to work on their oral presentation skills and prepare to receive live feedback.

 When students engage in project-driven experiences like this, they more readily pick up new knowledge and skills, and are able to integrate and apply widely varied concepts into the context of the overall work.
 Students obtain true understanding of academic concepts while practicing social and executive function skills such as teamwork, conflict negotiation, and project planning.